caolan/async/README.md

 ### parallel(tasks, [callback])

-Run the `tasks` array of functions in parallel, without waiting until the previous function has completed.
+Run the `tasks` collection of functions in parallel, without waiting until the previous function has completed.
 If any of the functions pass an error to its callback, the main `callback` is immediately called with the value of the error.
 Once the `tasks` have completed, the results are passed to the final `callback` as an